simonwep/pickr/README.md

     // Selector or element which will be replaced with the actual color-picker.
     // Can be a HTMLElement.
     el: '.color-picker',

+    // Which theme you want to use.
+Can be 'classic', 'monolith' or 'nano'
+    theme: 'classic',

     // Custom class wich gets added to the pickr-app.
 Can be used to apply custom styles.
     appClass: 'custom-class',